 Test configuration is specified in JSON which makes it most universal and available for the user to readily changed.
 This is best observed in the Lion tracker use-case as shown below, which is configured to operate as a state-machine solution.
 With an UART print of state transitions, one can easily mark the time when these transitions happen, as well as the power consumption in-between.
 Then by defining the boundaries for these transitions, we can evaluate the correct operation.

-• "from" is the message where measuring begins, matches text
+is the message where measuring begins, matches text"to"

-• "to" is the message where measuring ends, matches text
+is the message where measuring ends, matches text"avg_limit_low"

-• "avg_limit_low" is the lowest amount of energy (in μWh) that can be used up in the specified duration (on average).
+is the lowest amount of energy (in μWh) that can be used up in the specified duration (on average)."avg_limit_high"

-• "avg_limit_high" is the highest amount of energy (in μWh) that can be used up in the specified duration (on average).
+is the highest amount of energy (in μWh) that can be used up in the specified duration (on average)."timeout"

 enum state_e{